hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 </p>

 ### Barplot
-However, if you want to include the number of genes that were identified as not significant in both DESeq2 and FindMarkers, , we can similarly make a barplot to count each significance category.
-You may notice that we have a few genes that are listed as `NA`, which is the result of DESeq2 filtering genes as was [discussed earlier](https://hbctraining.github.io/DGE_analysis_scRNAseq/lessons/04_pseudobulk_DE_analysis.html).
+Next, we can break that overlap into a barplot.
+The benefit of this visualization is that we can include the number of genes that were identified as not significant in both DESeq2 and FindMarkers.
+Here, we also categorize genes that are listed as `NA`, which is the result of DESeq2 filtering genes as was [discussed earlier](https://hbctraining.github.io/DGE_analysis_scRNAseq/lessons/04_pseudobulk_DE_analysis.html).

 ```r
 ggplot(dge, aes(x=sig, fill=sig)) +